spider-gazelle/gpio.cr/README.md

 # gpio

-bindings for linux gpiod, a user space interface for general purpose IO control
+bindings for linux gpiod, a user space interface for general purpose IO control.

+NOTE:: libGPIO version 2 was re-written so it could maintain backwards compatibility while introducing new features.
+Use the 1.x branch for lib version 1.x versions.

 ## Installation